mkovac00/travelshare-frontend/README.md

 # Travelshare

-MyNews is a full-stack Web application coded and designed fully and solely by me.
+Travelshare is a full-stack Web application coded and designed fully and solely by me.
 Travelshare was my Senior thesis for finishing the University and getting the bachelor's degree.
 I received the highest grade for the thesis :)